 Both Amanda and Yesenia sunk down in their seats.
 They hadn’t even gotten out of the car and it was already starting.
 Thankfully the girl didn’t take Manny’s spot.
 They were parked and getting out of the car within minutes.

-“Moe also wants us to look into self defense classes for Mandy,” Manny said as if Amanda weren’t in the same car.
+“Moe also wants us to look into self defense classes for Mandy,” Manny said as if Amanda weren’t right there.
 “Says the college should offer some for free.”

 “A signing?”
 Amanda asked.